adriennvarn/SE-FND2-Admin-Dashboard/README.md

 In a terminal, run `npm run dev` and `npm run server`.
 Either use two terminals, or a windowing tool like screen or tmux.

+The AI tool sometimes takes a while to respond.
+Please be patient!

 ## Notes
 I didn't flesh this out nearly as much as I would for a real website.
 I did the entire thing today (and a bit yesterday), in roughly 7-8 hours of work.